 Students participating in this internship program will not be paid by the judges or attorneys who host them, but may earn 3 or 6 hours credit (S/U) in political science.
 Interns are required to work with their assigned judges/lawyers for 10-20 hours per week, receive a favorable review from the judges/lawyers, and write a 10-page paper on a topic relevant to the internship.
 Ms. Armstrong-Wright will serve as instructor for these internships.

 TO BE ANNOUNCED SOON

 Pre-Law students enrolled in the College of Liberal Arts may compete for several pre-law scholarships:

 Morris Savage Pre-Law Scholarship

 Graduation Honor Cords

-If you will be graduating this semester and have a 3.0 or higher gpa, please make an appointment to stop by Ms. Littleton's office, Haley Center 7002, to purchase your Pi Lambda Sigma honor cord (purple and white) for $10 to wear during commencement.
+If you will be graduating this semester and have a 3.0 or higher GPA, please make an appointment to stop by Ms. Armstrong-Wright's office, Haley Center 7002, to purchase your Pi Lambda Sigma honor cord (purple and white) for $10 to wear during commencement.